Any2HRTF/Mesh2HRTF/README.rst

 Mesh2HRTF
 =========

 Mesh2HRTF is an open-source project aiming at providing an easy-to-use software package for the numerical calculation of head-related transfer functions (HRTFs).
 It targets researchers in the field of binaural audio.
+In a nutshell, Mesh2HRTF consists of three parts:
+- Mesh2Input: prepares geometrical data and acoustic parameters,
+- NumCalc: based on the input from Mesh2Input, it calculates the corresponding sound field
-In a nutshell, Mesh2HRTF simply reads geometrical data, calculates the corresponding sound field and outputs HRTFs in the SOFA format.
+- Output2HRTFs: processes the output from NumCalc to HRTFs saved in the SOFA format.

 Documentation
 =============